aditya-azad/VizFlyt/README.md

 By leveraging pose from an external localization system, VizFlyt hallucinates onboard visual sensors using 3D Gaussian Splatting, achieving a 100Hz+ update rate for high-fidelity perception and control.
 This allows for safe and scalable Sim2Real validation, bridging the gap between simulation and real-world deployment.
 VizFlyt also supports an open-source and open-hardware curriculum for hands-on aerial robotics education. -->

-Autonomous aerial robots are becoming commonplace in our lives.
-Hands-on aerial robotics courses are pivotal in training the next-generation workforce to meet the growing market demands.
-Such an efficient and compelling course depends on a reliable testbed.
-In this paper, we present VizFlyt, an open-source perception-centric Hardware-In-The-Loop (HITL) photorealistic testing framework for aerial robotics courses.
-We utilize pose from an external localization system to hallucinate real-time and photorealistic visual sensors using 3D Gaussian Splatting.
-This enables stress-free testing of autonomy algorithms on aerial robots without the risk of crashing into obstacles.
-We achieve over 100Hz of system update rate.
-Lastly, we build upon our past experiences of offering hands-on aerial robotics courses and propose a new open-source and open-hardware curriculum based on VizFlyt for the future.
-We test our framework on various course projects in real-world HITL experiments and present the results showing the efficacy of such a system and its large potential use cases.
+Autonomous aerial robots are becoming increasingly common, driving the need for hands-on courses that equip the next-generation workforce with practical skills.
+A reliable testbed is essential for such courses to be effective.

+Introducing VizFlyt, an open-source, perception-centric Hardware-In-The-Loop (HITL) photorealistic testing framework designed for aerial robotics education and research.
+VizFlyt leverages 3D Gaussian Splatting to generate real-time, photorealistic visual sensor data using pose estimates from an external localization system.
+This approach enables safe and realistic autonomy testing—without the risk of crashes.

+With a system update rate exceeding 100Hz, VizFlyt offers a robust platform for developing and evaluating autonomy algorithms.
+Building on our experience in aerial robotics education, we also introduce an open-source and open-hardware curriculum based on VizFlyt to support future courses.

+We validate VizFlyt through real-world HITL experiments across various course projects, demonstrating its effectiveness and broad applicability.

+💡 Want to contribute?
+Whether it's new autonomy algorithms, sensor integrations, or datasets, VizFlyt thrives on community-driven innovation.
+Join us in advancing aerial robotics research!

 💡 Want to contribute?
 Whether it’s new autonomy algorithms, sensor integrations, or datasets, VizFlyt is a community-driven platform advancing aerial robotics research.